kbehyar/stock-analysis/README.md

 Analysis of module_2 code:

 This code is the refactored version of the original code.
-It contains two separate "For loops"

 The two links below show the process time for the two years of 2017 and 2018 using the Module_2 code: https://github.com/kbehyar/stock-analysis/blob/main/Resources/VBA_Challenge_2017.PNG